hbs-rcs/hbsgrid-docs/docs/trouble.md

 the HBS Grid.
 Reaching this limit can prevent *NoMachine* sessions from starting, and this is one of the most common reasons for difficulties connecting to the HBS Grid desktop via NoMachine.

-You can fix this problem yourself by opening a terminal (Cmd prompt or PowerShell on Windows) and running
+You can fix this problem yourself by opening a terminal (in the Windows search toolbar, type "Cmd" or "Windows PowerShell"; in the Mac search toolbar, type "Terminal") and running

 ```sh
 ssh <username>@hbsgrid.hbs.edu
 ```

 (replace `<username>` with your actual HBS Grid username).
-Once connected you can use terminal commands like `rm` (remove) or `mv` (move) to get your home directory back under your storage quota.
+Once connected you can use terminal commands like `ls` to list files in the directory, `rm` (remove) plus the name of the file to remove files you don't need, or `mv` (move) plus the name of your file and a path to a new location to move files.
+Removing and moving files can help get your home directory back under your storage quota.
 You can also run `gio trash --empty` to empty the trash, which may give you enough breathing room to permit NoMachine login.